 Peanut Butter Coffee Recipe

-If you grew up eating peanut butter and jelly sandwiches as a kid, you’ll appreciate the nutty kick you’ll get from this delicious recipe for peanut butter coffee.
+If you’ve ever enjoyed an American-style peanut butter and jelly sandwich, you’ll appreciate the nutty kick you’ll get from this delicious recipe for peanut butter coffee.
 All you need is some brewed coffee, milk, sweetener, and, of course, peanut butter.
 With such a simple base, there’s a lot of fun to be had with experimentation.
 No matter your taste or dietary needs, there’s a variation for you.

 We’ll show you how in our easy peanut butter coffee recipe.